-Single User License -- You are only allowed one printed copy, but you may print it again if your copy becomes damaged or lost.
+Single User License -- You are allowed one printed copy, but you may print it again if your copy becomes damaged or lost.
 This copy may not be shared with any students, non-students, or other individuals or groups for any reason.

 Can I share my purchased music with others?

 To protect intellectual copyright, you are not allowed to share your purchased music or theory resources with individual, student, non-student, or group, for any reason.
 The only exception is with a Studio License: if you have purchased Studio Licensed materials, you may share them with any students you currently teach, but not with any non-students or other individuals or groups.
 Any other sharing or redistribution of any kind is not permitted.
 You may (of course!) "share" the music with others by performing the piece for them, such as at a recital or gathering.